If you want a classic made to travel at speed for extended periods, buying German makes sense. Here are our favourite Autobahn-ready classics

 Audi RS6

-In the same way that the Porsche 911 Turbo and Nissan Skyline GT-R lit up the expressways of Japan, turbocharging changed the world of go-faster Autobahn cruisers forever.
+In the same way that the Porsche 911 Turbo and Nissan Skyline GT-R lit up the expressways of Japan, turbocharging changed the world of go-faster German Autobahn cruisers forever.
 One of the most brutal of this new breed was the Audi RS6.
-Values for the C5-generation cars are just starting to firm up, so these 450bhp twin-turbo V8 Quattro weapons are currently performance bargains.
-Even the rarer saloon version, barely seen in generations since, can be had for less than £20,000.
+Values for the C5-generation car have firmed up in recent years but the 450bhp, twin-turbo V8, four-wheel-drive monster remains a performance bargain.
+A great example ready to take on a high-speed European road trip won’t set you back much more than £20,000.

-The RS6’s combination of Quattro stability, turbocharged thrust and impressive braking (you can thank the outrageous eight-piston Brembo calipers for that) was a special recipe that’s been continued in more modern performance Audi models.
-Our advice is to pick up one that’s been cared for – maintenance bills can quickly overwhelm purchase prices.
+The Audi RS6’s combination of quattro stability, turbocharged thrust and impressive braking performance (you can thank the outrageous eight-piston Brembo calipers for that) was a special recipe that’s been continued in more modern performance Audi models.
+Our advice is to pick up one that’s been cared for – maintenance bills can quickly overwhelm purchase prices, as is the way with so many older high-performance cars.

 Further along the high-performance Mercedes-Benz limousine line, here in AMG flavour, is the W220 S55.
 In supercharged 493bhp form, it makes for a compelling high-speed Autobahn cruiser.
 Not only is there a vast quantity of torque (700Nm), and a top speed pushing towards 200mph if derestricted, but air suspension and adaptive cruise control add calm to the proceedings.